cyber-carpentry/group6/README.md

 0. This method requires creating both the python and R enviroment for running the scripts.
 * Python 2.7.16 was used and the required python modules with there verisons can be seen in requirements.txt
 * R 3.5.1 was used with caret, ggfortify, ggplot2, dplyr, RSQlite, DBI, class, and randomForest packages.
 All packages were installed from the http<span></span>://cran.rstudio.com/ repo.
-* We recommend using conda to install requirements and instructions can be seen below
+* We recommend using conda to install the required enviroment with instructions on how to do that are below
 1. Change to parent directory of repository directory \
 ```$ cd PATH TO REPOSITORY/..```
 2. Get file from [Hydroshare](https://www.hydroshare.org/resource/9e1b23607ac240588ba50d6b5b9a49b5/data/contents/hampt_rd_data.sqlite) \